Solving the Poisson equation#

 phi_exact = lambda e1, e2, e3: np.cos(k * e1)

-Poisson.Options controls the elliptic solve.
-In this example we only set:
+Below, Poisson.Options controls the elliptic solve.
+We specify:

-All other option fields are left at their defaults (solver choice, preconditioner, tolerances, etc.).
+All other option fields use defaults (solver choice, preconditioner, tolerances, etc.).

 [3]: